Lopton/info-beamer-nodes/intermission-many/README.md

 This original example was 6 years old and did not function on the latest Info-Beam Pi.
 I have updated the code to function and have it working on my Raspberry Pi 4.
-It loops one video continuously (loop.mp4) and then listens for UDP packets with a number it then plays that new video with a number until it is finished then goes back to the looped video.
+It loops one video continuously (loop.mp4) and then listens for UDP packets with a "looper/play:3" ( 3 can be any integer) it then plays that new video with a number until it is finished then goes back to the looped video.

+A friend of mine used it for halloween, he had some singing faces he projected on to some pumpkins.
+The loop was them just sitting there with background noise, then he wrote a Python script with a motion detector that, when triggered, sent the UDP packet with a random number equating to a video in the project folder.
+Then the loop would be interrupted with the new video and the pumpkins would perform.

+To accomplish all of this you need to:
+1.)
+Install the Open Source version of Info-Beamer Pi (follow all instructions) 2.)
+If you want audio you need to set an enviormental variable telling the audio where to go:
+INFOBEAMER_AUDIO_TARGET=hdmi
+INFOBEAMER_AUDIO_TARGET=local
+3.)
+It is best to ensure a sample info-beamer project runs as expected on the PI then move on to creating your own 4.)
+Create a folder (easiest in the home directory) that is the name of your project 5.)
+In that folder put the node.lua file, a loop.mp4 (or change file type in lua text if you want), and any number of intermission videos that are numbered
+6.) sudo info-beamer nameOfFolder (i had to do sudo -E to get my env variables to be seen in sudo), your loop should start playing
+7.) see Interrupting playback for how to send a UDP packet to cut in one of the intermission videos.

 All of this is based on the incredible Info-Beam, which requires a license if used commercially